craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Small (40), X Action Cost (UNPACK > SPLASH)
 Oil has 1 Charge

-SPLASH: You splash the contents of the jar onto a
+SPLASH: You splash the contents of the jar onto an adjacent Target that you can see.
+Expend a Charge.
+Make a Throw Skill Check with Advantage.
+If the result is equal to or greater than your Target's Reflex

 #### Kerosene
 #### Gasoline